What is the history of Omega Liner Company?

-Omega Liners carry a 6-month Installation Warranty after delivery, and a one-year Final Product Warranty after proper installation.
+Omega Liners carry a 6-month Installation Warranty after delivery, and a 1-year Final Product Warranty after proper installation.
 Contact a customer service representative for our complete Terms and Conditions.

 I need a custom or odd-sized liner.
 Can Omega help me with this?

 Omega is proud to be capable of creating odd and unusual liner sizes.
 Because custom work must take place outside our usual production process, please be aware that additional time will be required to accommodate these orders.

 What applications are appropriate for Omega Liners?

 Omega liners are applicable to most main line sewer rehabilitation situations.
 They are also appropriate for the repair of culverts and other drainage structures.
-Some considerations must be kept in mind, however:
+However, please keep in mind the some of the below considerations:

 The following end kit tools are recommended for proper installation of Omega Liners.
 Two kits should be available for efficient installation.

 Yes.
 Not only do we rent most routine equipment, but we also offer a number of patented solutions not available anywhere else.
 Rental Agreement terms will apply.
 Please call us to discuss your specific needs.